networkx/networkx/doc/release/migration_guide_from_2.x_to_3.0.rst

 .. note::
    Much of the work leading to the NetworkX 3.0 release will be included in the NetworkX 2.6 and 2.7 releases.
-For example, we are changing our default dependencies in the 2.6 release and we are deprecating a lot of old code in the 2.6 and 2.7 releases.
+For example, we are deprecating a lot of old code in the 2.6 and 2.7 releases.
 This guide will discuss this ongoing work and will help you understand what changes you can make now to minimize the disruption caused by the move to 3.0.